Maximize Your Savings: Life Insurance Tax Benefits in India

 ULIPs: Ideal for wealth creation, tax-free switching between funds, and long-term investment goals.

-Endowment Plans: Good for low-risk savings, providing maturity benefits that are tax-free under Section 10(10D)*.
+Endowment Plans: Good for low-risk savings, providing maturity benefits that are tax-exempt under Section 10(10D)*.

 Pro Tip: Always check policy tenure and premium limits to maximize your tax benefits.